-- from one Car to the next adjacent Car, forwards or backwards, if he is inside the Train; or
+- from one Car to the next adjacent Car, forwards or backwards, if they are inside the Train; or

-- A distance ranging from one to three Cars (your choice), forwards or backwards, if he is on the roof.
+- A distance ranging from one to three Cars (your choice), forwards or backwards, if they are on the roof.

 The Locomotive is considered to be a Car.
 You can be in it or on it.
-If you have plotted this Action, your Bandit cannot stay where he is: you must move him.
+If you have plotted this Action, your Bandit cannot stay where they are: you must move them.

 Switch the position of your Bandit from

-- The interior to the roof of the Car on which he's standing ;
+- The interior to the roof of the Car on which they are standing ;

-- or move his from the roof of the Car he's in to its interior.
+- or move theirs from the roof of the Car they're in to its interior.

 Move the Marshal inside the train a distance of one Car in the direction of your choice.
 (See "The Marshal", to find out what happens if the Marshal meets a Bandit).

-Choose one of your opponents to be your target and give him one of your Bullet cards.
-The targeted player places the Bullet card he has received on his deck.
+Choose one of your opponents to be your target and give them one of your Bullet cards.
+The targeted player places the Bullet card they have received on their deck.
 You cannot target a Bandit who is on the same spot as you.